tobydriscoll/udmath351/_sources/ode_system/matrix_exp.md

 5. If $\mathbf{A}\mathbf{B}=\mathbf{B}\mathbf{A}$, then $e^{t(\mathbf{A}+\mathbf{B})} = e^{t\mathbf{A}}\cdot e^{t\mathbf{B}} = e^{t\mathbf{B}}\cdot e^{t\mathbf{A}}$.
 ::::

-These conclusions follow pretty easily from the series definition {eq}`fs-eq-matrixexp`.
-They are all essential to what we normally expect from an exponential function, although in the last case we had to restrict the applicability.
+These conclusions follow pretty easily from the series definition {eq}`eq-matrix_exp-series`.
+They are all essential to what we normally expect from an exponential function, although in the last case we have a new restriction.

 From these properties we can make the connection to the IVP.